yannickwurm/semi_automated_r_coursework_marking/README.md

 Check naming matches what it did in 2022 - see #2

+** NO THIS IS RWONG> THE NUMBERS ARE NOT STUDENT IDS...
+I DONT KNOW A GOOD WAY OF GETTING THEM> SO I SEPARATELY DOWNLOAD STUDENT NAMES AND USE THOSE TO GET THEIR EMAISL WHICH IS A PRIMARY KEY FOR UPLOAD>>>>

 # Do the marking within git/code directory

 Download all submissions, rename overall dear to submissions, raname each student dir to only be studnet number